TPOK Jazz: 1980–1989

-This period marked the pinnacle in the success of the band and that of its leader, Franco Luambo Makiadi.
+This period marked the pinnacle in the success of the band and that of its leader, Franco.
 The band was releasing an average of four albums a year during this period.
 The rival Congolese bands, Afrisa International and Orchestre Veve could not keep up with the competition.
 Life was good.
 In 1982 Sam Mangwana returned briefly and released an album with Franco called Cooperation.
 Franco also released several albums with former nemesis Tabu Ley.
 In 1983 TPOK Jazz toured the United States of America for the first time.
 That year the song "Non", featuring Madilu System and Franco in alternating lead vocals, was released.

 In the mid-1980s the band continued to churn out best sellers including Makambo Ezali Borreaux, 12,600 Letters to Franco, Pesa Position, Mario and Boma Ngai na Boma Yo.
 By this time, Madilu System had taken over as the lead vocalist.
 In 1986, Josky Kiambukuta and Zitani Dalienst Ya Ntesa, two vocalists who felt they were not getting enough prime time exposure led another mass exodus to form their own band.
-Around this time, Simaro Lutumba released an album outside the OK Jazz system, featuring the song "Maya".
+Around this time, Simaro Lutumba released an album outside the TPOK Jazz system, featuring the song "Maya".
 During the same timeframe, Malage de Lugendo, a vocalist, was recruited.
-Also Kiesse Diambu ya Ntessa from Afrisa and female vocalist Joliet Detta came on board.
+Also Kiesse Diambu ya Ntessa from Afrisa International and female vocalist Jolie Detta came on board.

-At the beginning of 1987, Franco released a 15-minute song with the title "Attention Na Sida" (Beware of AIDS).
+At the beginning of 1987, Franco released a 15-minute song with the title "Attention Na Sida" (Beware of AIDS), from the eponymous album.
 Sung mainly in French amid heavy African drums and a kaleidoscope of thundering guitars, the song is moving even if one does not understand all the words.
-Also in 1987, TPOK Jazz were invited to perform at the 4th All-Africa Games in Nairobi, Kenya.
-On one of the eight albums that the band released in 1987, called Les On Dit, Franco introduced two new female vocalists Nana Akumu and Baniel Bambo.
-In 1988, Josky and Dalienst re-joined the band.

-1989 was a challenging year for the band.
-Franco's health was in obvious decline.
-He had by now moved permanently to Brussels.
-He did not play much and when he did, could only manage about twenty minutes.
-The band started to fall apart with the defection of Malage de Lugendo and Dizzy and Decca, who returned to Kinshasa to pursue other opportunities.
-Later that year Sam Mangwana teamed with Franco to release the album Forever.
-The album sleeve carried a photograph of Franco in which he appeared emancipated and obviously in ill-health.
+That same year, TPOK Jazz was invited to perform at the 4th All-Africa Games held at the Moi International Sports Centre in Nairobi, Kenya.
+Among the eight albums released by the group in 1987 was Les On Dit, which marked the debut of two female vocalists, Nana Akumu and Baniel Bambo.
+The following year, Josky made his return to the band, while Dalienst considered reviving "Les Grands Maquisards", a plan that ultimately did not materialize.
+That year, Dalienst also launched his debut solo album, Mamie Zou, produced by Franco and recorded with the help of TPOK Jazz.
+The album featured four songs: "Mamie Zou", "Dodo", "Nalobi na ngai rien", and "Batindeli ngai mitambo".
+However, 1989 brought significant challenges.
+Franco's health had deteriorated severely, and he had permanently relocated to Brussels.
+His public performances became infrequent and short, typically lasting no more than twenty minutes.
+The band began to unravel as prominent members, including Malage de Lugendo, Dizzy Mandjeku, and Djo Decca, left to pursue other ventures in Kinshasa.
+Despite these difficulties, Franco collaborated with Sam Mangwana on the album Forever, which was released later that year.
+The album sleeve carried a photograph of Franco in which he appeared emaciated and obviously in ill-health.
 It turned out to be Franco's last album.